philipbrembeck/vegan-ingredients-api/README.md

 ## How to use
 ### JSON End-Point
-The APIs base path is `https://api.vegancheck.me/v0/ingredients` and gives out a JSON response.
+The APIs base path is `https://api.vegancheck.me/v0/ingredients` and gives out a JSON response [Not up-to-date anymore!].

-You can find the [monitioring status page here](https://stats.uptimerobot.com/LY1gRuP5j6).

 ### Parameters
 The following parameters are available as of now: